 What is a Jacket Potato?

-A jacket potato is a potato that has been baked with crispy skin but is still moist and fluffy inside.
+It is a potato that has been baked with crispy skin but is still moist and fluffy inside.
 Any baked potato can have that moist fluffy interior but it takes a few tricks to obtain that crisp skin.
 But by adding a few steps, you too can produce the best jacket potato.

 How do bake a Jacket Potato: